The leadership and direction of WINGS is the responsibility of our multinational Board of Directors.

 Mr. Fernando Rossetti

-Fernando Rossetti is Executive Director of Grupo de Institutos Fundações e Empresas in Brazil.
-Previously, he was the executive secretary for the Participation Experiences Network, a consultant for the Latin America Business Council, and executive director of Aprendiz in São Paulo.
+Fernando Rossetti is the recently appointed Executive Director of Greenpeace Brazil.
+Previously, he was Executive Director of Grupo de Institutos Fundações e Empresas in Brazil and prior to that, the executive secretary for the Participation Experiences Network, a consultant for the Latin America Business Council, and executive director of Aprendiz in São Paulo.
 He has also worked as an English teacher, reporter, columnist and editor, and has published studies and guidelines on media and education for UNICEF.
 Mr. Rossetti has a Master’s degree in Social Science from the Institute of Philosophy and Human Sciences at the State University of Campinas in Brazil.

 Ms. Maria Carolina Suarez